rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 ## Installing the SDK

+{% hint style="info" %}
+**As Bintray has a sunset from 1st may, we're moving our SDK to Maven Central".
+All the versions, 1.0.10 onwards are available in Maven Central only.**
+{% endhint %}

-We distribute our Android SDK through [Maven Central](https://search.maven.org) and [Bintray](https://bintray.com).
+We distribute our Android SDK through [Maven Central](https://search.maven.org).
 The recommended way to use our SDK is through the Android Gradle build system.
 It's the easiest way to add the SDK to your project.

 Follow these steps:

-{% tabs %}
-{% tab title="Maven Central" %}
 * Open your project level `build.gradle` file, and add the following lines of code:

 ```groovy